optimuslogic/pygmy-dev/README.md

 Follow the readme in tools to setup the tools for Pygmy board to setup the tools (one time).

-Please refer to https://github.com/QuickLogic-Corp/TinyFPGA-Programmer-Application document, to install serial driver and FPGA programmer application.
+Please refer to [QuickLogic-Corp/TinyFPGA-Programmer-Application](https://github.com/QuickLogic-Corp/TinyFPGA-Programmer-Application) document, for installing serial drivers and the FPGA programmer application.

-The source code is within pygmy-sdk clone from qorc-sdk.
+The source code is within submodule `pygmy-sdk` (a fork of [QuickLogic-Corp/qorc-sdk](https://github.com/QuickLogic-Corp/qorc-sdk)).

 The SDK will mention about setup instructions of the Toolchain and utilties, which you need to IGNORE, as they are applicable to Linux x86-64 machines only.
 You can follow the instructions from  the "Baremetal Example" section of Readme.